 No Premium Perks

-You might want other cards like the Chase Sapphire Reserve or Amex Business Platinum.
-Sure, the cards do have expensive annual fees which are $550 and $595 respectively but the perks are also worth it.
+You might want other cards like the Chase Sapphire Reserve Card or Business Platinum Card from American Express.
+Sure, the cards do have expensive annual fees, which are $550 and $695, respectively, but the perks are also worth it.

 For example, both cards have Global Entry and TSA-Precheck statement credits.
 This allows you to pass through special security lanes so you can avoid the long lines and huge crowds at regular lanes.